-An illustrative and worrying example is the investors' statements about their intention to learn from mistakes [71], as well as the statements of domestic collaborators that operations could be suspended if a major incident occurs.
-The promise to learn from mistakes suggests that a complete undertaking is an experiment with an uncertain outcome.
-Since the planned operation in the Jadar Valley would be the first example of jadarite mining, it would be carried out without previous experience in mines and plants of similar type, size, and purpose.
-Unfortunately, each of the mistakes that should be learned from would create permanent and irreparable damage [66] to people, living world, environment, and water supplies.
+An illustrative and worrying example is the investors' statements about their intention to learn from mistakes, as well as the statements of collaborators that operations could be suspended if a major incident occurs.
+The promise to learn from mistakes suggests that complete undertaking is an experiment with an uncertain outcome.
+Since the planned operation in the Jadar Valley would be the first example of jadarit mining, it would be carried out without previous experience in mines and plants of similar type, size and purpose.
+Unfortunately, each of the mistakes that should be learned from would create permanent and irreparable damage [43] to people, living world, environment and water supplies.

-The Jadar project envisages transporting excavated materials over the top soil [76], using fossil fuels and releasing harmful dust with toxic content that would eventually settle on nearby fertile land.
-Combined with the considerable use of diesel fuel and natural gas in other operations, this will generate significant CO2 emissions and increase Serbia's total emissions.
-According to Table 5, the energy intensity of lithium obtained from an underground ore deposit is more than six times greater than the energy required to obtain lithium from brine in salt lakes [23].
-From publicly available data on the Jadar project [76], it is possible to estimate, directly or indirectly, related quantities of fossil fuels and other explicit and intrinsic energy inputs of the Jadar project.
+The Jadar project envisages the transport of materials on the surface of the earth [51], using fossil fuels and releasing harmfull dust, instead of using the already widespread underground transport of materials using electric power.
+In cases where the implementation of electrification would bring the project closer to the goals of the Green Agenda, the use of large amounts of fossil fuels is envisaged instead, which will lead to significant CO_2 emissions and increase Serbia's total emissions.
+According to Table IV, the energy intensity of lithium obtained from an underground ore deposit is more than six times greater than the energy required to obtain lithium from brine in salt lakes [19].
+From publicly available data on the Jadar project [51] it is possible to estimate, directly or indirectly, related quantities of fossil fuels and other explicit and intrinsic energy inputs of the Jadar project.
 The outcome shows that the energy intensity of lithium extraction from underground jadarite ore would be, similar to the lithium obtained from spodumene, several times larger than the energy intensity of lithium extracted from salt lake brine.

 Although the value of materials and goods is commonly expressed in terms of market price, long-term considerations are more reliable if values are based on energy invested and minerals consumed to produce relevant goods.
 The fact that much less energy is required to extract lithium from saltwater suggests that other methods of obtaining lithium are inferior.
 The above considerations are one of the reasons for the sevenfold drop in the price of lithium recorded since November 2022.
-This circumstance calls into question the prospects for earnings from the sale of lithium from Jadar Valley and emphasizes the importance of the original intentions of investors, which is the exploitation of boron and other critical minerals.
-This brings into focus the potential devastation of the soil and waters due to the release of rather mobile boron with a large proportion of watersoluble fraction, the risks which go unsanctioned in Serbia (Figures 6 and 7), while that would not be tolerated in the EU.
+This circumstance calls into question the prospects for earnings from the sale of lithium from Jadar, and emphasizes the importance of the original intentions of investors, which is the exploitation of boron and other critical minerals.
+This brings into focus the potential devastation of the soil and waters due to the release of rather mobile boron with a large proportion of water-soluble fraction, the risks which goes unsanctioned in Serbia (Fig. 5, Fig. 6), and that would not be tolerated in the EU.

-The attitude of big investors currently working in Serbia regarding environmental protection often reflects the belief in the cultural and civilizational inferiority of the local population.
-This attitude is reinforced by the fact that laws are enacted contrary to the interests of citizens and that even these laws are not respected when they act against the interests of big investors.
+The attitude of large investors currently working in Serbia regarding environmental protection often reflects the belief in the cultural and civilizational inferiority of the local population.
+This attitude is reinforced by the fact that laws are enacted that are contrary to the interests of citizens, and that even these laws are not respected when they act against the interests of large investors.
 There are about 250 mining landfills in Serbia, and none of them have been rehabilitated and recultivated, while violations of regulations by mining companies are controlled by a symbolic number of inspectors.